Top Non-IITians Who Makes Big In Life And Left Us Inspired.

 Dham’s success story is well-known as he started from scratch.
 He came to the US with empty pockets.
-While barely making, ends meet, he completed his graduation and found a job for himself at Intel and, the rest, is history.
+While barely making, ends meet, he completed his graduation and found a job for himself at Intel and, the rest is history.

-The 1st Indian woman in space failed to crack the JEE exam, but that did not break Kalpana Chawla’s dream that Placing in to NASA.
+The 1st Indian woman in space failed to crack the JEE exam, but that did not break Kalpana Chawla’s dream that Placing into NASA.

 Kalpana did not clear the JEE exams and therefore decided to get an Aeronautical Engineering Degree from PEC (Punjab Engineering College).
-She went to the US and did her MS in Aerospace Engineering from the University of Texas in Arlington and PhD in the subject from the University of Colorado at Boulder.
+She went to the US and did her MS in Aerospace Engineering from the University of Texas at Arlington and PhD in the subject from the University of Colorado at Boulder.

 The biologist of Indian-American-British structural and He won a Nobel Prize in chemistry failed to clear entrance tests for both the IITs and for a reputed medical college.

-He said: “My parents were somewhat old-fashioned; they did not believe in coaching classes (in preparation for entrance test),” Ramakrishnan told a packed J N Tata Auditorium, when he came to address students in 2010.
+He said: “My parents were somewhat old-fashioned; they did not believe in coaching classes (in preparation for entrance test),” Ramakrishnan told a packed J N Tata Auditorium when he came to address students in 2010.

 These People are a great example of how an IIT degree isn’t mandatory to lead a successful life.
 Believe that failing an IIT exam isn’t the end of the world.